 Staff members will:

-Be familiar with and adhere to the school’s Health and Safety Policy and ensure that they take every action to keep themselves and everyone in the school environment safe and well.
+Be familiar with, and adhere to, the school’s Health and Safety Policy and ensure that they take every action to keep themselves and everyone in the school environment safe and well.

 Comply with health and safety regulations and use any safety equipment and protective clothing which is supplied to them.